nrwl/nx/docs/angular/fundamentals/use-modern-tools.md

 You can run:

-- `yarn format:write` to format the files
+- `nx format:write` to format the files
-- `yarn format:check` to check the formatted files
+- `nx format:check` to check the formatted files

 Read more about [Prettier](https://prettier.io).